TheZoc/ZPatcher/README.md

 ZPatcher uses a few external libraries to aid in it's functions:

 - [LZMA SDK 15.14][1] provides the LZMA2 compression algorithm.
-- [wxWidgets] is used to provide Graphical User Interface.
+- [wxWidgets][2] is used to provide Graphical User Interface.
 - [Dirent interface for Windows][3] for directory navigation under Windows

 ## Compiling

 To compile you will need to [get wxWidgets here][4].
 This project currently uses version [3.1.0][5], but newer versions should work without problems.

 For Visual Studio 2015, the files you are looking for are ```wxWidgets-x.y.z-headers.7z``` and either ```wxMSW-x.y.z_vc120_Dev.7z``` or ```wxMSW-x.y.z_vc140_x64_Dev.7z``` where ```x.y.z``` is the version of wxWidgets you are using.

 You must extract those files in the ```libs/wxWidgets/``` directory, only having a top level ```include/``` and either ```vc140_x64_dll/``` or ```vc140_dll``` directory.

 To illustrate better, for the 64 bits version: